alizapahmer/Doodle-Jump/README.md

 # Doodle-Jump
 Interactive DoodleJump game in Python.
-Needs the "draw" module in order to run.
+Uses Arrow keys to move character left and right, and the up arrow to shoot bullets.
+Runs with existing Draw module.